 Sometimes a visit to a museum gives a cultural backdrop worth having and I got this at the National Museum (around £12).

 As this is the land of the Northern Lights, I didn’t stop there.
 I nipped into the Perlan Museum which at around £26 to enter seems a little expensive.
 But I did get to eyeball the northern lights planetarium and experience their man-made 330ft-long ice cave – the first of its kind in the world.

 Away from city limits – vast isolation and scenery

 Stopping at traffic lights with quaint heart shaped red lights, then turning onto One, the road opened to a shock of a wilderness hemmed by dark, brooding mountains.
 There were hardly any other cars around and not much sign of human life.

-	The road snaked through undulating landscape and sometimes after a swerve or curve a clutch of red roofed cottages or a lone wooden church would appear.
-Yet with so few people around, I wondered how these houses of prayer filled their pews.
+The road snaked through the undulating landscape and sometimes after a swerve or curve a clutch of red-roofed cottages or a lonesome wooden church would appear.
+Yet with so few people around, I wondered how these houses of prayer could fill their pews.

 Within the nooks and crannies of the dark rugged or moss covered hills and tors, strings of waterfalls cascaded catching the light on their way down.
 It’s a recurring feature which adds movement to the stillness.